bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 ## **Looking Ahead**

-Niklas's work on Fuzzamoto continues, security posture and running around the clock to probe the codebase for bugs.
+Niklas's work on Fuzzamoto continues, running around the clock to probe Bitcoin Core codebase for bugs and strengthen Bitcoin's security posture.
-Plans include making its usage more user friendly for other developers to increase adoption, simplifying test creation, and working toward deterministic execution.
+Future plans include making the software more user friendly to increase adoption, simplifying test creation, and working toward deterministic execution.

 Niklas is also exploring other testing software, including enterprise testing software, to evaluate their applicability to Bitcoin Core and other Bitcoin projects.
-Brink is proud to support not just Niklas himself, but also the software, team, and compute resources that can support his security work into the future.
+Brink is proud to support not just Niklas himself, but also the software, team, and compute resources that augment this work.

 "*For the past four years, Brink has given me the opportunity to work full time on Bitcoin in the London office, and I look forward to the next four!*"